Apostolique/WisdomDump/README.md

 * Rubbing your eyes is bad.
 * Breathing from the mouth is bad.
 It's better to breathe from the nose.
 * Sleeping on your stomach is bad for your spine and eyes.
+* Most IRL pranks are not worth doing.